schams-net/aws-ec2-rds-dns-lookup-issue/README.md

 ## Use a Different DNS Server

+> Note: It is not certain whether the following changes take effect (see output of the command `resolvectl status`).

 Replace the symbolic `/etc/resolv.conf` with a file that changes the DNS servers to Google's DNS:

 ```console